dsj-data/CustomerSegmentation/README.md

 ## Overview
 - This project improves upon an existing customer segmentation (A/B/C/D) by applying machine learning–based clustering.
 - The original segmentation lacked clear differences between groups, especially within overlapping professions (e.g., "Artist" appearing in multiple segments).
-- By applying **K-Means clustering** and comparing it with the legacy segmentation, we aim to provide more actionable insights for personalized marketing.
+- By applying **K-Means clustering** and comparing it with the existing segmentation, we aim to provide more actionable insights for personalized marketing.

 --------------------------
 ## Dataset